A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 \subsubsection{Topology accuracy}

 The topology represented in the OWL models is validated using Dataset 1.
-A Grasshopper script is developed to reconstruct the space–face topology by extruding the restored space volumes.
-From the OWL models, a Network Graph (NG) is then generated, in which construction elements (walls, floors, glazing, skylights, etc.) and spaces serve as nodes, while space–face connections and wall–window relationships are represented as edges (Fig. \ref{SpaceNetwork}).
+A Grasshopper script is developed to reconstruct the space-face topology by extruding the restored space volumes.
+From the OWL models, a LPG is then generated, in which construction elements (walls, floors, glazing, skylights, etc.) and spaces serve as nodes, while space-face connections and wall-window relationships are represented as edges (Fig. \ref{SpaceNetwork}).
 Four evaluation metrics are designed and computed based on this graph structure.

-Direct coupling between the generated graph and the ground-truth graph cannot be fully recovered during the design-model–to–BIM transformation, because the B-rep model retains only face-boundary information and excludes explicit semantic or topological labels.
+Direct coupling between the generated graph and the ground-truth graph cannot be fully recovered during the design-model-to-BIM transformation, because the B-rep model retains only face-boundary information and excludes explicit semantic or topological labels.
 To address this, the ISOrank graph-alignment algorithm is employed to evaluate the correspondence between the two graphs.
 ISOrank computes a node-to-node Similarity score $(S_{}^{ab})$, which quantifies the structural alignment between the generated graph and the ground-truth topology.

-Here $S_{0}^{ab}$ is the initial Similarity on a specific node twin $(a,b)$, one from the generated graph and the other from the ground truth graph;$S_{i}^{ab}$ is the Similarity in the iteration $i$;$D(a,b)$ is the spatial distance between $a,b$;$Ar$ is the spaces or faces’ area of the node;$N_{Ga}$ is the total number of nodes in the graph; and $\alpha$ is the control parameters for better conversion on the Similarity.
+Here $S_{0}^{ab}$ is the initial Similarity on a specific node twin $(a,b)$, one from the generated graph and the other from the ground truth graph;$S_{i}^{ab}$ is the Similarity in the iteration $i$;$D(a,b)$ is the spatial distance between $a,b$;$Ar$ is the spaces or faces area of the node;$N_{Ga}$ is the total number of nodes in the graph; and $\alpha$ is the control parameters for better conversion on the Similarity.
 The nodes could therefore be coupling by iterating the similarity matrix on all nodes on the two graphs.

-Besides, a metric $sN(g_{1},g_{2})$ indicating the total Similarity on the graphs’ nodes is introduced by \eqref{eq3}:
+Besides, a metric $s_{N}(g_a,g_b)$ indicating the total Similarity on the graphs nodes is introduced by \eqref{eq3}:

 To further illustrating the accuracy on space recognition, the Similarities on all space nodes is calculated by \eqref{eq4}: ($ns$ refers to the space nodes)

 Thirdly, a traditional metric to illustrate the deviation during the generation is introduced \cite{Liu2025}.
 The Graph Edit Distance (GED) representing how many times we need to edit the graph Ga into Gb by adding, removing, or editing a node or edge.
 And the negative GED \eqref{eq6} is a standardized metric representing the accuracy: